 Trailer and vehicle integrated friction measurement equipment

-The Skiddometer BV11 trailer system can be easily towed by any vehicle and has one of the lowest proven lifecycle costs on the market.
-Maintenance and calibration are only required once a year due to few of the system’s parts being exposed to wear.
+The Skiddometer BV11 airport runway surface friction measuring trailer system can be easily towed by any vehicle and has one of the lowest proven lifecycle costs on the market.
+Maintenance and calibration are only required once a year due to few of the surface friction device and car parts being exposed to wear.
 All models of the durable trailer can be modified with the latest parts and computer system.

 Our Skiddometer BV11VI vehicle integration system has been adapted to use a electric lift system with our BV11 system and touchscreen computer.
 This allows the unit to be easily installed on most pick-up trucks without making any modifications to the vehicle.
 Skiddometer BV11VI ensures friction measurement can be carried out during adverse weather conditions with any vehicles, including four-wheel drive cars designed for these conditions.